 - Discuss, in detail, relevant and supported limitations and implications

-- Conduct a literature review using an interdisciplinary theoretical framework, identify the disciplines relevant to the problem or research question, then reduce these disciplines to include only the most relevant
+- Conducting a literature review using an interdisciplinary theoretical framework, identifying the disciplines relevant to the problem or research question, then reducing these sources to include only the most relevant

-- Incorporates knowledge of human cultures, diversity, and global issues to intra/interpersonal situations
+- Incorporate knowledge of human cultures, diversity, and global issues to intra/interpersonal situations

-- Incorporates knowledge of the physical/natural world and scientific literacy in appropriate contexts and to situations involving the interaction of any environment
+- Incorporate knowledge of the physical/natural world and scientific literacy in appropriate contexts and to situations involving the interaction of any environment

-- Prepares and presents a project, paper, exhibit, performance or other appropriate mediums
+- Prepare and present a project, paper, exhibit, performance or other appropriate mediums

-- Completes an analytic narrative of the effects of learning within and outside of the classroom on the research or practical skills employed in executing the project
+- Complete an analytic narrative of the effects of learning within and outside of the classroom on the research or practical skills employed in executing the project

 Additional Admission Requirements